About

 In line with my anthropological research approach, I hold a strong interest in societal debates of politics.
 Previously, I have studied how political issues have been discussed in popular Chinese social media.
 I actively engage in societal debates appearing in the media, writing blog posts and regularly joining panel discussions including some with high school and university students.

-Prior to joining the German Council on Foreign Relations, I was a research fellow at The Swedish Institute of International Affairs and a researcher at the Cluster of Excellence “the formation of normative order” at Frankfurt University.
+Prior to joining the German Council on Foreign Relations, I was a research fellow at The Swedish Institute of International Affairs and a researcher at the Cluster of Excellence “the formation of normative orders” at Frankfurt University.
 I have been a visiting research fellow to Stockholm University and the China Foreign Affairs University in Beijing among other institutions.

 I have lived for five months or more in Belgium, China, Germany, Israel, and Sweden.